lavrovd/psd-reader/README.md

 - The PSD file must be saved in *compatibility mode* (the typical save mode)
 - Does not apply ICC to the color data (affects CMYK files in particular).
-- DuoTone and L*ab are included for preview purpose only.
+- DuoTone is included for preview purpose only as it targets print more than screen.

-- The goal and purpose of this project is not to parse and render individual layers and masks.
+Please note that the goal and purpose of this project is not to parse and render individual layers and masks, just to allow browsers to display a flat version of the image.

 Issues